chef-boneyard/chef-rfc/new/deprecations-in-resources.md

 ### deprecated method for properties

 This new option for properties will let authors communicate to consumers that an individual property is going away in the future.
 Right now we rely on readme or changelog entries, which are not a very effective way to communicate to consumers.
-This method will accept true, false (default), or a string.
-If set to true any consumer of the resource will see a canned deprecation warning.
-If a string, then that string becomes the warning message.
+This method will accept a string which becomes the warning message.

 #### Example